Medicare is a vital service for seniors in this country, but one of the most common complaints is

 (Medical Coverage).
 Most people are automatically enrolled in Part A and Part B when they turn 65.
-This is the most basic level of Medicare.
-Though I can be very useful, it doesn’t cover much.
+This is the most basic level of Medicare and, though potentially very useful, there is a lot it

 What Is Medigap?

-the letters A through N (except for E, H, I, and J, which no longer exist.)
+the letters A through N (except for E, H, I, and J, which no longer exist).